 However, as soon as you lift the pillow, and before you can even take a good look, you will find that they have disappeared.
 The thing is that they don’t actually disappear, but they hide inside the cover of your pillow or the pillow itself.
 Although the cover of your pillow may seem well sealed, they will always find their way inside.

-What Can Point to the Presence of Bed Bugs in Pillows?
+Can Bed Bugs Live in Pillows?

 Although bed bugs are excellent in hiding and are difficult to be seen due to their super speed, there are some signs that may indicate their presence.